 Finland

-Finland does not have a recent history of armed conflict, but experiences ongoing political tension as a result of the military exercises conducted by Russia in the Baltic Sea Region.
-Domestically and regionally, Finland works on the WPS agenda through diplomacy, crisis management, development cooperation, and humanitarian aid and other expert work and training with EU policy measures.
-Internationally, Finland has collaborated with the governments of Afghanistan, Kenya, and Nepal to support their efforts in the implementation and follow-up of their WPS NAPs.
-Finland is also a partner of the Call to Action on Protection from Gender-Based Violence in Emergencies, a multi-stakeholder initiative that aims to mitigate and provide accountability for gender-based violence in humanitarian emergencies.
+Finland does not have a recent history of armed conflict, but experiences ongoing political tension because of the military exercises conducted by Russia in the Baltic Sea Region.
+Additionally, about six months prior to the publication of the fourth NAP, Finland formally joined NATO, which is a major policy shift away from non-alignment.
+Domestically and regionally, Finland works on the WPS agenda through diplomacy, crisis management, development cooperation, humanitarian aid and other expert work and training with EU policy measures.
+Internationally, Finland has collaborated with the governments of Afghanistan, Kenya and Nepal to support their efforts in the implementation and follow-up of their WPS NAPs.
+Finland is also a partner of the Call to Action on Protection from Gender-Based Violence in Emergencies, a multi-stakeholder initiative that aims to mitigate and provide accountability for GBV in humanitarian emergencies.

 Scroll to Top